Muhammad-Altabba/taco-web/packages/taco/README.md

 For applications requiring multiple TACo operations or complex configuration management, the TACo SDK provides an optional object-oriented interface through the `TacoClient` class.
 This provides a stateful, higher-level abstraction over the functional API.

-### What is different from the functional API?

-- **Stateful Configuration**: Store domain, ritual ID, and other client configurations at instance level so there is less need to repeatedly pass some config parameters.
-- **Enhanced Validation**: Enhanced configuration validation and correction.
-- **Enhanced Type Safety**: More type strict for the domain name.

 The Object-Oriented API is fully backward compatible - you can use both APIs in the same application as needed.
-Except that the TacoClient has more validations and hence throws some errors earlier with different error messages.
+Except that the TacoClient has additional validations and hence throws some errors earlier with different error messages.

-NOTE: Using TacoClient is basically similar to using the functional API.
-And there is no specific recommendations on what to use.
-It is for the convenience of the developer to choose.
+NOTE: Using `TacoClient` is equivalent to using the functional API.
+There are no specific recommendations on which approach to use.
+Choose the one that best suits your development preferences.

 ### Basic Usage